weclapp/sdk/README.md

     // artificially-crafted one by the request interceptor. response?: (response: Response) => Response | void | Promise<Response | void>;
   };

+  // Whether POST should be used instead of GET for some() and count() operations usePost?: boolean;
 }
 ```